 Sedimentation in Stream C was reported in November 2006 after the heavy rainfalls.
-Much of the fine sediments deposited in November 2006 had been gradually reduced during the last few months.
-Further sedimentation was found on the majority of the main stream course of Stream C in the present monitoring.
-Rubbish and lunch box were also found on stream banks within the buffer zone which is restricted from entry.
-No aquatic fauna was found in Stream C in this monitoring.
+Much of the fine sediments deposited in November 2006 had been gradually reduced.
+Further coarse sediments were found at the Stream C after rains since sand capping commenced at the end of July 2007.
+Low aquatic fauna was found in the Stream C during the reporting month.
 Preventive mitigation measures should be taken by the Contractor immediately to prevent any further sedimentation incidents to all identified streams.

-As further discussed with Jockey Club and RE, sand capping is one of the feasible measures but it takes time and needs to match with the construction programme.
-The Contractor is recommended to implement immediate actions, but not limited to, such as cover the exposed area near the stream courses with tarpaulin to reduce the silty runoff during the rainstorms, provide sandbags along the buffer zones of Streams B & C as an strengthen measures.
+As further discussed with the Jockey Club and the Engineer, sand capping is one of the feasible measures but it takes time and needs to match with the construction programme.
+The Contractor was recommended to implement immediate actions, but not limited to, such as cover the exposed area near the stream courses with tarpaulin to reduce the silty runoff during the rainstorms, provide sandbags along the buffer zones of the Streams B & C as an strengthen measures.
 The effectiveness of the proposed mitigation measures on site would be further review.
 The Contractor was requested to provide more practical mitigation measures in their proposal for our review in order to effectively prevent silty runoff to all stream courses.

-Finishing work for permanent bridges at Streams A, B, C and fresh water inland marsh were in progress.
-Concrete batching plant has been in operation and is expected to be dismantled by the end of August 2007.
+Finishing works for permanent bridges at the Streams A, B, C and the Fresh Water Inland Marsh were in progress.
+Concrete batching plant was dismantling was observed on 31st August 2007.